17.04.210: HISTORIC PRESERVATION OVERLAY (HPO):

 1. The neglect of any locally designated historic property or any property within a locally established historic district is expressly prohibited.
 The owner of a designated historic property, structure, or sign shall not permit it to fall into a state of disrepair which may result in the deterioration of any exterior appurtenance or architectural feature so as to produce a detrimental effect upon the character of the district as a whole, or upon the life and character of a building, structure, or sign.

 2. The Historic Preservation Commission shall cooperate with city staff responsible for property maintenance enforcement to ensure the preservation of designated historic properties.
-City staff may provide an annual reports to the Historic Preservation Commission regarding the compliance of historic buildings or structures with the provisions of this chapter.
+City staff may provide an annual report to the Historic Preservation Commission regarding the compliance of historic buildings or structures with the provisions of this chapter.

 L. Building And Health Codes Exemption: